-Lastly, the flexible fence systems are beautiful, while giving the appearance of an "estate" fence with much less maintenance.
+Lastly, Flex Fence® systems are beautiful, while giving the appearance of an "estate" fence with much less maintenance.

 The rail follows the flow of the land and is a beautiful complement to any farm or facility.
 Most of all, it is a safer alternative compared with traditional fence systems.
 Most people do not realize the flexible fence is not wood until they feel it.
 Of course, any fence that has not been maintained will not look the way it should, or do the job it needs to do.
 If you need to add to an existing fence or are considering a new fence, take a look at the flexible systems.
 These are very good horse containment fences, and I feel strongly that they will benefit you and your horse, now and in the future.

 Debbie has over 45 years experience with horses and equine-related businesses.
 She has owned, trained, boarded horses and run stables at various times in her career.
 She is a certified fence installer, has given balanced riding lessons, and has shown horses in Western, Western Pleasure, Trail, English, Hunter/Jumper, Fox Hunting, Hunter Trials, Dressage and driving classes.
-Debbie has been involved in foaling, and just about every aspect of horse ownership possible, and she welcomes your questions and comments.
-If you are interested in using any articles by Debbie, please send her an email.
+Debbie has been involved in foaling, and just about every aspect of horse ownership possible.

 RAMM Fence Systems, Inc. makes every effort to provide reliable and useful information on horse health, care and products.
 The statements made on this website are based on years of experience with horses, however, they are based on generalized situations and should not replace diagnosis or treatment by a veterinarian or consultation by a professional.
 RAMM Fence Systems, Inc. does not assume any legal responsibility.
 Readers should always consult qualified health care providers for specific diagnosis and treatment.